TbusOS/TbusOS/README.md

 ### Hi there 👋

+1.Run the --help option for each script to see how they are used.
+2.It should be noted that the TbusOS path in the current script needs to be specified by yourself.

 <!--
 **TbusOS/TbusOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.